drazdra/UNN/README.md

  - K detects if the donor has traits compatible for extraction *by this attention head*
  - And Q+K together learn how much to *scale* the tokens' extracted traits, relative to the target token

-So if they are not compatible in some way, the extracted traits are just scaled to near zero and ignored.
+So, if the tokens are not compatible in some way, the extracted traits are just scaled to near zero and ignored.

-Which *traits* every attention head actually detects?
-We don't really know, it just automatically happens during the training.
-Neural network just has to develop some way to relate most common token clouds by some traits and this makes attention heads specialize on some of these.
+Which *traits* does every attention head actually detect?
+We don't really know.
+It just automatically happens during the training.
+The neural network just has to develop some way to relate the most common token clouds by some traits and this makes attention heads specialize on some of these.

-But let me make myself clear here, i believe that Q and K don't just project two tokens *to compare them through tokens "distilled" traits*.
-It's not about intersection of *tokens*.
+But let me make myself clear here: i believe that Q and K don't just project the two tokens *to compare them through the tokens' "distilled" traits*.
+It's not about the intersection of *tokens*.

-Q and K project "validation" pattern showing if this token is compatible with the *attention head*.
-Like a green lamp showing this token *can* be processed with *this* attention head.
-Q lights the green lamp if token can *accept* traits this attention head usually extracts.
-And K green lamp lights if token *has* traits this attention head extracts.
-So they are "compared" against *attention head* in the first hand and then the results of these two detections is what we actually compare.
+Q and K project a "validation" pattern showing if the token is compatible with the *attention head*.
+It's like a green lamp showing this token *can* be processed with *this* attention head.
+Q lights the green lamp if the token can *accept* traits that the attention head usually extracts.
+And the K green lamp lights if the token *has* traits that this attention head extracts.
+So they are "compared" against the *attention head* first, and then the results of these two detections are what we actually compare.

 If attention head could detect both:
- - compatibility of the target with the common extracted traits by this head
+ - compatibility of the target token with the common extracted traits by this head
- - compatible traits in the donor with this head's extraction
+ - compatible traits in the donor token with this head's extraction

-the matrices learn to produce *similarly shaped* results - green light.
+these matrices learn to produce *similarly shaped* results - a green light.

-So the similar *shape* expresses their compatibility, while the shapes combined *size* (brightness) expresses the *proportions* that mingled-in patterns should take.
+So their similar *shape* expresses their compatibility, while the shapes' combined *size* (the brightness) expresses the *proportions* that the mingled-in patterns should take.

-> Shape here means that their comparison produces a positive number and size/magnitude is how big this number is.
+> The shape here means that their comparison produces a positive number, while the size/magnitude is a measure of how large this number is.
 We will talk about it soon.

 How can it even work?
-Well, the thing is, that these 2 matrices are all tied to the work of the third matrix - V one.
+Well, the thing is, that these two matrices are all tied to the work of the third matrix - the V one.
 The one that actually learns how to extract certain traits from the tokens.
-And so our "green light" is the emergent feature of all *3 matrices trained together*: Q, K and V. They learn to be *compatible* with each other through being *trained together*.
+And so our "green light" is the emergent feature of all *three matrices trained together*: Q, K and V. They learn to be *compatible* with each other through being *trained together*.
 That's how they develop their specialization.

-But.. why we need *two* matrices to detect the compatibility of the token with V matrix?
+But... why do we need *two* matrices to detect the compatibility of a token with the V matrix?
 Why couldn't we detect it with just one matrix?

-The thing is, Q and K quite well can look for *different traits* in the tokens, because we may mingle here *different* clouds of tokens.
-Yet, the matrices produce results (green light) that should be *similar* for mingling to happen, despite *what* they *look at*.
+The thing is, Q and K can perfectly look for *different traits* in the tokens, because we may mingle *different* clouds of tokens here.
+Yet, these matrices produce results (green light) that should be *similar* for mingling to happen, regardless of *what* they *look at*.

-> Being compatible with traits *as a target* doesn't mean having the traits as a donor and vice versa.
-Even more, extracted traits from A token can fit B fine, but extracted traits from B token might *not* fit A token.
-This thing is not symmetrical, and we look for *different compatibilities* here.
+> Being compatible with traits *as a target token* doesn't mean having donor traits and vice versa.
+Even more, traits extracted from token A can fit token B fine, but extracted traits from token B might *not* fit token A. This thing is not symmetrical, and we look for *different compatibilities* here.

-And considering that they look for potentially different things, yet their results should match in comparison,  they just *have* to abstract their findings into a different resulting pattern language *common for both matrices* - "green lamp".
+And considering that they look for potentially different things, yet their results should match in comparison, the matrices just *have* to abstract their findings into a different resulting pattern language *common to both matrices* - the "green lamp".

 In that language they need to retell two things:
- - if they succeeded or not to find the right traits in the tokens
+ - whether or not they succeeded in finding the right traits in the tokens
- - how to scale the traits to avoid distortions
+ - how to scale the traits to avoid distortion

-Suddenly, relatedness of tokens becomes a level of compatibility with the attention head's "preferences" :).
+Suddenly, the relatedness of the tokens becomes a level of compatibility with the attention head's "preferences" :).

 And here you can exhale, as this is the whole concept of "relatedness" :).
 I've turned everything upside down here to explain, but i think it worked well :).

-Now, let's go into more gore details and see *how* exactly we compare.
+Now, let's go into more gory details and see *how* exactly we compare.
 You may safely skip this section.

-As i said above, after comparing Q and K resulting rows we end up with a *single number*.
-Yep, it all goes down to just one numeric value that we use to scale the traits (V results).
+As i said above, after comparing the Q and K resulting rows we end up with a *single number*.
+Yep, it all goes down to just one numeric value that we use to scale the traits (the V results).

 But how exactly do we get this single number?